-Children and youth who are considered homeless under the McKinney-Vento Act are entitled to immediate enrollment even if they don't have their immunization records or any other documentation normally needed for enrollment.
-It is the responsiblity of the enrolling district to promptly request the records, including immunization records, from the district where the student was last enrolled.
+Students are entitled to immediate enrollment in school, even if they don't have their immunization records or any other documentation needed for enrollment.
+It is the responsibility of the enrolling district to get the records, including immunization records, from the district where the student was last enrolled.
 The district where the student was last enrolled has five days to forward the records.
-If the student is missing any immunizations, the student should be referred to the district's McKinney-Vento liaison whose responsiblity it is to help the student obtain the necessary immunizations.
-Click on the links below to learn more about immunization records with regard to students experiencing homelessness.
-Below are links that discuss resources as well as information about immunization records.
+If a student in temporary housing is missing any immunizations, the student should be referred to the district's McKinney-Vento liaison who must help the student obtain the necessary immunizations.
+Below are links with more information and resources about immunization records.

 Find answers to commonly asked questions about immunization requirements and the McKinney-Vento Act.

-For information about where to receive free or low-cost vaccinations, please ask a school nurse about where to find the local public health clinic or contact the local Department of Health.
+Local Departments of Health can provide information about where to find free or low-cost vaccinations.
 Click the link above for contact information by county.

 The statewide technical support center for School Health Services and nurses.

 The New York State Immunization Information System (NYSIIS) is a registry of immunization information for children and youth 19 years old and younger.
-The goal of the immunization information system is to establish a complete, accurate, secure, real-time immunization medical record that is easily accessible and promotes public health by fully immunizing all individuals appropriate to age and risk.
+The system aims to establish a complete, accurate, secure, real-time immunization medical record that is easily accessible and promotes public health by fully immunizing all individuals appropriate to age and risk.
 Health care providers have access to the immunization information system.
 In addition, schools may access the immunization information system for verifying eligibility for admission.